microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 System | Size Stored In Paging Files
 System | Uptime
 System | Users

+*Note: For Network Statistics the calculation is from start of the omiagent process

 ##Appendix B: Database Permissions Required for MySQL Performance Counters
 *Note: To grant permissions to a MySQL monitoring user the granting user must have the ‘GRANT option’ privilege as well as the privilege being granted. *